neu-se/CS4530-Spring-2025/Assignments/ip1/ip1.md

 5. **Implement the `createUser` endpoint**

+   > {: .note }
+   > There is a typo in the documentation of the `createUser` endpoint.
+It should say "\* @param req The request containing username and password in the body." instead.
+There is _no_ email attribute in the request body.

    In `server/controllers/user.controller.ts`, implement the `createUser` endpoint.
 This route will handle POST requests to create a new user with the provided credentials in the request body.
 You do not need to encrypt the password when storing in the database.

 6. **Implement the `getUserByUsername` function**